Popup Görseli

 Polycystic Ovary Syndrome (PCOS)

 After the necessary tests are performed and a diagnosis of Polycystic Ovary Syndrome (PCOS) is confirmed, treatment should begin without delay.
 The most important step in management is weight loss if the patient is overweight.
 Reducing excess weight helps improve associated conditions such as diabetes, high blood pressure, and high cholesterol.
-Additionally, achieving a healthy weight significantly increases the chances of pregnancy at the end of treatment.
+Additionally, achieving a healthy weight can significantly increase the chances of pregnancy at the end of treatment.

 Medical treatment often includes oral medications, particularly birth control pills.
 These medications help regulate androgen production, restore a regular menstrual cycle, and address symptoms such as physical changes, infertility, and acne.